-Our Top Pick for 2018: Odyssey Works Versa 2-Ball Fang Tank Putter
+Our Top Pick: Odyssey Works Versa 2-Ball Fang Tank Putter

 Read our full review.